ImperialCollegeLondon/intro2opt-tutorial/README.md

 - For facilitating the access to glpsol.exe you can add the full path (depending on your operating system, see below) from the previous point to the system variables PATH
 This guide could also be useful: http://www.osemosys.org/uploads/1/8/5/0/18504136/glpk_installation_guide_for_windows10_-_201702.pdf

-2. Clone/download the content of this folder
+2. Clone/download the content of this tutorial folder
 3. Navigate to the folder 'example1_steel/v1' folder via terminal/cmd prompt and execute (check glpsol documentation for more options):

 $ glpsol -m steel.mod -o steel.out
 (You might need to use 'glspol.exe' instead of 'glpsol' on Windows)

 4. Check the output files: the steel.out file is correctly generated.
+The optimal solution is xB = 6000, xC = 1400

 If the command at point (3) did not run, it might be that glpsol is not on your PATH.
 Two solutions for that:
 - (not best) instead of "glpsol" use the full path, e.g. on Mac '/usr/local/bin/glpsol  -m steel.mod'